Chrisslue/bpmn/doc/sleProject/documentation.md

 ### Bad Case: failsForIncompleteSymbolsFromCD

-This test case mirrors the happy case, but loads the symbol table generated Rather take it from TimeManagementIncomplete.cd; this CD is identical to The TimeManagement.cd [file] with the exception that the TimeSlotList class is missing.
-Our `TimeManagement.wfm` process declares `data slots:TimeSlotList;`,
-loading it against the incomplete symbol table must fail while resolving that type.
-The test therefore begins by calling Log.enableFailQuick(false), so that the `Log` collects findings instead of terminating the process on the first error, which would in that case stop the test from being able to inspect the result at all.
+The bad test case is very similar to the happy case but loads the BPMN model against the symbol tables of an incomplete class diagram.
+The `TimeManagementIncomple.cd` is identical to the `TimeManagement.cd` but misses the `TimeSlotList` class required by the process.
+As the `TimeManagementIncomplete.wfm` declares `data slots:TimeSlotList;`, loading it against the incomplete symbol tables must fail because the type cannot be resolved.
+The test starts---after initialization---by calling `Log.enableFailQuick(false)`.
+This call
+disables the fail quick mode of the logger which is necessary because by default the logger terminates the program if an error is logged.
+This would contradict the purpose of the test because the results and expected error could not be inspected anymore.
+After loading the model, the test assures that only one error occurred during loading and confirms that the symbol `TimeSlotList` could not be found by validating the error message.
-It then asserts that exactly one error was logged, with the message The symbol TimeSlotList cannot be found.
-This serves to confirm two things at the same time: that our CD-to-symbol-table pipeline is actually consulted while resolving BPMN data types (an unresolvable type is not silently ignored), and that missing symbols are reported as a single, precise error rather than leading to a series of further errors.
+By doing so, we confirm two things: First, our CD-to-symbol-table pipeline is actually consulted while resolving BPMN data types and an unresolvable type is not silently ignored.
+Second, missing symbols are reported as a single, precise error and do not lead to a series of further follow-up errors.

 # Project Evaluation